Changaiz Ahmed Khan Kakar

-Changaiz Ahmed Khan Kakar (چنگیز احمد خان کاکڑ), is a Pakistani politician and lawyer who is a member of the National Assembly of Pakistan from Constituency NA-102 Faisalabad-VIII, in office since 29 February 2024.
-Previously, he served as a Member Punjab Bar Council.
+Changaiz Ahmed Khan Kakar (چنگیز احمد خان کاکڑ), is a Pakistani politician and lawyer who is a member of the National Assembly of Pakistan from Constituency NA-102 Faisalabad-VIII, in office since 20 February 2024, als, serving as a Member Punjab Bar Council since 2009.

+Kakar is from Chak No. 352 JB, Gojra Tehsil, Toba Tek Singh District, Pakistan, and is presently living in Islamabad.

 Early life

 Kakar was born in Toba Tek Singh Tehsil, Lyallpur District, Dominion of Pakistan (present-day Gojra Tehsil, Toba Tek Singh District, Pakistan) on 29 May 1949 to his father, Niaz Muhammad Khan.

 Political career

 Kakar has served as a member of the Punjab Bar Council.

 Kakar was elected to the National Assembly of Pakistan from NA-102 Faisalabad-VIII as an Independent candidate supported by Pakistan Tehreek-e-Insaf (PTI) in the 2024 Pakistani general election.
 He received 132,553 votes while runner-up Abid Sher Ali of Pakistan Muslim League (N) (PML (N)) received 100,328 votes.